-- Place your oats in a blender or coffee grinder and blend until a mealy flour is formed.
+- Place your oats in a blender or coffee grinder and blend until a fine flour is formed.
 Pour into a large bowl.

-- In a blender or small bowl, whisk your egg and egg white to until fluffy.
-Place in a small bowl and add in your milk.
-Mix gently.
+- In a small bowl, whisk together your egg and egg whites.
+Add in the milk and mix again, gently.

-- Fold in your egg milk mix with the dry ingredients.
-Last, add your pumpkin puree, molasses, vanilla, and vinegar.
-Gently stir until batter until blended.
+- Combine the egg-milk batter in with the dry ingredients.
+Fold in the pumpkin puree, molasses, vanilla, and vinegar.
+Gently stir until batter is well combined.

-- Add a few tablespoons of rolled oats and nuts/seed on top.
+- Pour batter into a parchment paper lined (or well oiled) bread pan.
+Sprinkle a few tablespoons of rolled oats and nuts/seed on top.

-- Cover with foil and bake and addition 10-15 minutes or until center of the bread comes out clean with a tooth pick.
+- Place in oven on center rack 350 F for about 30 minutes.
+After 30 minutes, rotate pan, cover with foil, and bake and addition 10-15 minutes or until center of the bread comes out clean with a toothpick.